chensong1995/E-CIR/REDS_Dataset.md

 The conversion process may take a few days to finish because of the use of leaset-squares fitting.
 Alternatively, consider downloading the conversion results directly from the links below.
 Warning: the event threshold in ESIM is randomly fluctuating.
 There will be subtle differences in the output events every time you run the convesion scripts.

 ## Download Links
-The conversion results are uploaded to [Google Drive](https://www.google.com/drive/).
-(Link will be provided after the anonymous period)
+The conversion results are uploaded to [Google Drive](https://drive.google.com/drive/folders/1CzpHWtLnfXeXzIILDuA8Hy9RB8YmMle2?usp=sharing).

 The rest of the guide can be skipped entirely if you choose download these .hdf5 files and put them in `data/REDS/`.